samooth/paydata/README.md

 **To use an opcode, pass an object `{op: [OPCODE]}`** (You can see the OPCODE list [here](https://github.com/moneybutton/bsv/blob/master/lib/opcode.js#L78))

 In above example, we can see that the first item is `"0x6d02"`.
-Datapay will automatically recognize this as a hex string and interpret as a hex string (while discarding the 0x prefix before the interpretation)
+Paydata will automatically recognize this as a hex string and interpret as a hex string (while discarding the 0x prefix before the interpretation)

 #### 2. Build from Binary Data + String